xbeat/Machine-Learning/README.md

 In-context learning (ICL) is a crucial aspect of Large Language Models (LLMs).
 This presentation explores the differences between many-shot and few-shot ICL, focusing on their implementation and practical applications using Python.

+## Showcasing MMLU Pro Advancing AI Benchmarking with Python

+MMLU Pro: Raising the Bar in AI Benchmarking

+MMLU Pro is an enhanced version of the Massive Multitask Language Understanding (MMLU) benchmark, designed to evaluate AI models' performance across a wide range of tasks.
+This advanced benchmark aims to provide a more comprehensive and challenging assessment of AI capabilities.

 ## Impact of Format Restrictions on LLM Performance

 Format Restrictions in LLMs